DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-05-31-pwa-navigation.md

 </footer>
 ```

-And in footer-mobile.component.css, add the code below.
-This is what makes the toolbar stick to the bottom!
+And in footer-mobile.component.css, add the CSS shown below.
+This is what makes the footer toolbar stick to the bottom!

 ```css
 footer {